sara-19992/Mastering-JavaScript-in-20-Days/Day4.md

 ### Declare functions
 1. normal named function (function keyword)
 2. unnamed function (assign function to variable )
-3. arrow function => unnamed function is quick way to write small code function just returned a value without any complicated.if take one parameter parentheses are optional for multiple parameters the parentheses required.if need to complete code and doing something use { } curly braces
+3. arrow function => unnamed function is quick way to write small code function just returned a value without any complicated

+arrow function if take one parameter parentheses are optional for multiple parameters the parentheses required.if need to complete code and doing something use { } curly braces
 ```javascript
 //named function
 function sum(num1 ,num2){